Rethink-Rx

 Tarlov Cysts

-Tarlov Cysts are cystic formations on the sacral nerve roots and can result in chronic pain.
+Tarlov Cysts are cystic lesions of the sacral nerve roots and can cause chronic pain.
 Medical marijuana may be considered for patients with Tarlov Cysts to manage their symptoms.

 Terminal Illness Requiring End-Of-Life Care